Richland County Community Unit School District 1: Richland County Middle School

 Richland County Middle School, popularly known as RCMS, is the middle school in the district.
-As of 2011, the school has 439 students between three grade levels, 6th through 8th grade.
+As of the 2024-2025 school yer, the school has 439 students between three grade levels, 6th through 8th grade.
 Jennifer Tedford serves as principal while Michelle Klinger as assistant principal.

 Built in the 1970s as an open classroom school, RCMS was remodeled in 2010 to correct heating and air conditioning issues, replace interior walls that has been installed after the building's construction, and install state-of-the-art equipment and wiring.
 In 2011, RCMS was awarded a 1:1 Technology Grant through the State of Illinois.
 Through this initiative, the school purchased and deployed more than 500 Apple iPad 2 tablets to teachers and students for use in the classroom.
-As of 2019,the students have used Chromebooks.
+As of 2019,the students have used Dell 3100 Chromebooks.

-The school offers athletic programs in basketball, baseball, softball, volleyball, cheerleading, track, and cross country.
+The school offers athletic programs in football, basketball, baseball, softball, volleyball, cheerleading, track, and cross country.
 The school mascot is the tiger cub.

 Richland County High School

 Richland County High School, popularly known as RCHS, is the high school in the district.
 As of 2020, the school has 733 students between four grade levels, 9th through 12th.
 Jeff Thompson is the principal and Monica Grove is the assistant principal.
+It was fully remodeled in 2020 for $31.5 Million, adding a new auxiliary gym and replacing the aging Silvia Auditorium with the Richland County Performing Arts Center, also known as the RCPAC.

-Students from RCMS as well as St. Joseph's School, also in Olney, transition to RCHS to attend secondary education.
+Students from RCMS as well as St. Joseph's School, and Full Armour Academy, also in Olney, transition to RCHS to attend secondary education.

 Notable alumni include Brittany Johnson, a guard for the Ohio State University women's basketball team.